OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Methods

+In Tables~\ref{table:hyperparameters1} and \ref{table:hyperparameters2}, $L$ is the depth, $T$ is the temperature, $T_\mathrm{last}$ is the temperature of the final layer, $\sigma$ is the variance, $R$ is the sample size, $\lambda$ is the fraction of best fits, $\alpha$ is the learning rate, $E$ is the initialization parameter described in Section \ref{sec:initialization}, and $w_\phi,$ $w_\psi,$ $w_\xi,$ and $w_\gamma$ are as defined in Appendix \ref{sec:regularization}.
+Table \ref{table:hyperparameters1} does not include $E$ as a listed hyperparameter because for all experiments listed, $E=0.$ With $^*$ we denote the experiments for which the best model is without skip connections.
+We do not regularize for any experiments in Table~\ref{table:hyperparameters1}.
+NA entries mean that the corresponding hyperparameter is not present in the experiment.
+Note that the first three equations in Table~\ref{table:hyperparameters2} are not discussed in the main text.
+Instead, they are smaller experiments that we performed and which we discuss in the SM.

+For all experiments in Table \ref{table:hyperparameters2}, we use a learning rate of 0.01 and, when applicable, a constant-learning rate of 0.05.
+We also set the temperature to 1 and the final layer temperature to 10 for all experiments in the table.
+For the equation $m_1v_1-m_2v_2 = 0,$ we sample $m_1,$ $v_1,$ and $m_2$ from $[-10,10]$ and compute $v_2$ using the implicit function.

-In Table~\ref{table:hyperparameters} we present and detail the hyperparameters we used for our experiments in the main paper.
-All our experiments use a batch size of 1000, except for \emph{Backprop OccamNet} and \emph{Finetune ResNet}, for which we use batch size 128.
-For each of our pattern recognition experiments we use a 90\%/10\% train/test random split for the corresponding datasets.
+All our experiments in Table \ref{table:hyperparameters1} use a batch size of 1000, except for \emph{Backprop OccamNet} and \emph{Finetune ResNet}, for which we use batch size 128.
+All our experiments in Table \ref{table:hyperparameters2} use a batch size of 200.
+For each of our pattern recognition experiments, we use a 90\%/10\% train/test random split for the corresponding datasets.
 The input pixels are normalized to be in the range [0, 1].
-During validation: for \emph{MNIST Binary}, \emph{MNIST Trinary} and \emph{ImageNet Binary} the outputs of OccamNet are thresholded at 0.5 and if the output matches the one-hot label, then the prediction is accurate and it is inaccurate otherwise; for \emph{Backprop OccamNet} and \emph{Finetune ResNet} the outputs of OccamNet are viewed as the logits of a negative log likelihood loss function, so the prediction is the argmax of the logits.
+During validation, for \emph{MNIST Binary}, \emph{MNIST Trinary} and \emph{ImageNet Binary} the outputs of OccamNet are thresholded at 0.5.
+If the output matches the one-hot label, then the prediction is accurate; otherwise, it is inaccurate.
+For \emph{Backprop OccamNet} and \emph{Finetune ResNet} the outputs of OccamNet are viewed as the logits of a negative log likelihood loss function, so the prediction is the argmax of the logits.
 Backprop OccamNet and Finetune ResNet use an exponential decay of the learning rate with decay factor $0.999.$